21 October 2013 at 8.00am | Comment on this article

 Fun stuff before the performance

-Before the performance from 4.30pm, ticket holders will be able to explore stalls in the Paul Hamlyn Hall which give an insight into what some of our backstage departments do.
-Find out how costumes are made, watch a make-up demonstration or talk to our model room about how the designer’s ideas are turned into reality on stage.
+Before the performance from 10.30am, ticket holders will be able to explore stalls in the Paul Hamlyn Hall which give an insight into what some of our backstage departments do.
+Find out how costumes are made and watch demonstrations.

 Want to make a souvenir to take away with you?
-In the Paul Hamlyn Hall we will have a professional designer and mountains of materials for families to get their hands dirty making something related to The Nutcracker.
+Join us to create your very own Nutcracker themed Christmas decoration.
+Up in the Amphitheatre Restaurant we will have a professional designer and mountains of materials for families to get their hands dirty making something related to The Nutcracker, even the chance to design your own Land of Sweets set!

 Fancy trying on a costume?
 Our Crush Room will feature a range of amazing, authentic costumes from both opera and ballet productions.
 Try something on with your children and take photographs as a memento.